← Back to Resources

 • Engineering change notices (ECNs) incorporated

-Always verify you're working to the latest released engineering before starting production.
-That "R" symbol in the upper right corner of most drawings indicates released status—if you don't see it, contact the customer to confirm.
+Always verify you are working to the latest released engineering before starting production.
+That "R" symbol in the upper right corner of most drawings indicates released status -- if you do not see it, contact the customer to confirm.

 Form errors are surprisingly common and completely preventable: